TJ Friedl hits a 3-run homer as the Reds beat the slumping Cubs 5-2

 Lodolo (5-2) allowed two runs and seven hits in his second straight win.
 The left-hander struck out three and walked one.

-Nick Martinez tossed two scoreless innings for Cincinnati before Alexis Díaz got three outs for his 12th save.
+Nick Martinez pitched two scoreless innings for Cincinnati before Alexis Díaz got three outs for his 12th save.

 Pinch-hitter Michael Busch reached on a leadoff walk in the ninth, but pinch-hitter Pete Crow-Armstrong flied out, Nico Hoerner bounced to shortstop and Seiya Suzuki struck out looking.